shah-haider/Power-BI/Cross Bookmarks/Control Visuals Across Multiple Power BI Pages with a Single Bookmark.md

 **Youtube Link of Detailed Video:** https://youtu.be/Gh7OMZsN6tg & https://youtu.be/3Kixop3FkG0?si=zM0FhwQ1Fc_KfSgC

 Power BI bookmarks are powerful tools for controlling report states, but they're limited to a single page.
-This guide is a break through in the 10 years history of Power BI hostory, bypassing that limitations using Power BI Project (PBIP) files to create bookmarks that control visuals across your entire report.
+This guide shows you how to bypass that limitation using Power BI Project (PBIP) files to create bookmarks that control visuals across your entire report.

 ## Why This Matters